HPAC/matchpy/README.rst

 MatchPy
 =======

-MatchPy is a pattern matching library for python.
+MatchPy is a pattern matching library for Python.

 **Work in progress**